Aaron Atayde

-Aaron Joshua "Josh Strike" Atayde (born March 10, 1986) is a DJ, TV host, and sports anchor for ABS-CBN Sports' coverage of the UAAP.
+Aaron Joshua "Josh Strike" Atayde is a DJ, TV host, and sports anchor for ABS-CBN Sports' coverage of the UAAP.
 He is now sports anchor for UFL on AKTV and doing courtside reportage for PBA.

 Life and career

 Atayde is a son of Tony Atayde Sr., former La Salle track and field and basketball player.

 Atayde is a graduate of AB Communication Arts in De La Salle University.
 He started his career as a courtside reporter for UAAP Seasons 70 and 71 for Adamson University Soaring Falcons.
 After serving for 2 years, he went-on to be part of the play-by-play panel since 2009.

 He hosts the Quick-E technology show for Studio 23.

 Atayde started out as one of the Junior Jocks of Magic 89.9 radio for the year 2007.
 He uses the moniker, "Josh Strike".

 He has done courtside reporting for PBA on AKTV and being the main presenter of UFL.

 He was also one of the host for "SLAMRadioPH", A weekly podcast about the PBA in slamonlineph.com.